algosup/2024-2025-project-3-quickest-path-team-4/management/weeklyReports/week2.md

 1. **Functional specifications**
  - The functional specifications are not finished.
 2. **Direction**
  - After thoroughly examining the call for tender, we realized that we are allowed to do a huge amount of preprocessing.
 Preprocessing would make the project significantly easier.
-After a group meeting, we decided to try to make the preprocessing version of the algorithm work and then try to complete the Dijkstra version.
-Even though the team really dislikes the preprocessing solution, it is better to be safe than sorry.
+Even though the team really dislikes preprocessing, it is a required step if we want to complete the project on time while still following the call for tender.
 3. **Code**
  - We have some code that we were able to test.